vectorleo/python-projects/README.md

 # python-projects
-this is the reposortry of me learning python😁
+this is the repositories of me learning python😁